-There's no cure for type 2 diabetes, but losing weight, eating well and exercising can help manage the disease.
-If diet and exercise aren't enough to manage your blood sugar well, you may also need diabetes medications or insulin therapy.
+There's no cure for type 2 diabetes.
+Losing weight, eating well and exercising can help manage the disease.
+If diet and exercise aren't enough to control blood sugar, diabetes medications or insulin therapy may be recommended.

-- Increased thirst
+- Increased thirst.

-- Frequent urination
+- Frequent urination.

-- Increased hunger
+- Increased hunger.

-- Unintended weight loss
+- Unintended weight loss.

-- Blurred vision
+- Blurred vision.

-- Slow-healing sores
+- Slow-healing sores.

-- Frequent infections
+- Frequent infections.

-- Areas of darkened skin, usually in the armpits and neck
+- Areas of darkened skin, usually in the armpits and neck.

 When to see a doctor